gft-academy-pl/gcp-data-analysis-with-bigquery/04-dataprep.md

  ![EditRecipe](https://github.com/gft-academy-pl/gcp-data-analysis-with-bigquery/blob/master/assets/EditRecipe.PNG?raw=true)

+Cloud Dataprep opens the Transformer Grid.
+This is a worksheet-like interface where you can design the steps in your data preparation recipe.
+When you open the Transformer Grid, Cloud Dataprep automatically profiles the contents of your dataset and generates column-level histograms and data quality indicators.
+This profile information can be used to guide your data preparation process.
+Initially Transformer Grid displays 17 Columns and 54,857 rows.

 #### 4. Delete all rows where _region_ values are missing.
 Click the black section of the data quality bar below **region** column header.
 It will open Suggestions pane that contain data quality conditionals.
 Click **Add** button on first suggestion (_Delete rows with missing values in region_) to add a new transformation to the recipe.